International Certificate of Competence (ICC)

-You can download a copy of the ICC application form here which includes details of the written and practical test.
+You can download a copy of the ICC application form, which includes details of the written and practical test.

-If you have no, or limited knowledge of navigation or collision regulations these are covered to the necessary standard in the RYA Day Skipper Theory course.
+If you have no, or limited, knowledge of navigation or collision regulations these are covered to the necessary standard in the RYA Day Skipper Theory course.
 If you have previously completed your RYA Day Skipper theory and are perhaps a bit rusty please contact us for advice on how to prepare.
-You may also find our training manual useful- this is available for free download.
+You may also find our Equinox Sailing manual useful – this is available for free download.

 Holders of the RYA Day Skipper can apply for the ICC without any further tests providing they are a UK resident or from a country that does not accept the ICC as part of Resolution 40.

 Equinox Sailing offer the ICC test.
 To support candidates through the test, we also offer a day or half-day preparatory boat familiarisation and, if needed, a mock test.

 ICC test including half day preparatory – £300